viboon/microsoft-teams-sample-get-started/Node/SampleApp/README.md

 ## Code Highlights

 ### Tabs
 The Sample app demonstrates simple Configurable Tabs in channels and Static Tabs in personal view.
-Add "auth=1" as a query parameter tab URLs to turn on the authentication flow, which signs you in to Azure AD and gets your display name from Microsoft Graph.
+Add "auth=1" as a query parameter to tab URLs to turn on the authentication flow, which signs you in to Azure AD and gets your display name from Microsoft Graph.
+Note that we have provided an alternate manifest.json with this auth flag set.

 ### Bots
 The simple bot implementation demonstrates a bot in both teams and personal scope.
 It will respond to three commands: "create", "find", and "link", and will generate a Welcome message when added to a team.